-Certificate programs in Biology are available to all majors.
-A certificate requires a minimum of 12 credit hours of Biology courses, at least 9 of which must be at the 3000 level or higher.
-Courses required by name and number in a student's major program of study will not be counted toward the certificate.
-Students may not double-count courses towards more than one certificate or minor.
-Non-Biology majors will be required to include at least 9 credits of BIOL coursework within their certificate.
+Certificate programs in Biology are available to students from any major.
+Certificates are awarded by the School of Biology and do not appear on the transcript or diploma.
+Each certificate requires 12 credit hours of approved courses from that certificate's list, at least 9 of which must be at the 3000 level or higher.
+All courses counting toward the certificate must be taken on a letter-grade basis.
+Major electives can be counted toward certificates, but courses required by name and number in a student's major program of study will not be counted toward certificates.
+While students may complete more than one certificate, they may not double-count courses towards more than one certificate or minor.
+Non-Biology majors are required to include at least 9 credits of BIOL coursework for their certificate.
 Further information is available from School of Biology advisors.